China's shadow banking adapts and grows as rules tighten

-Authorities have sought to rein in the riskiest elements of less-regulated lending after a series of defaults, including a 4 billion yuan ($640 million) credit product backed by Evergrowing Bank in September, because of the danger such debts could pose to the health of the world's second-largest economy.
+Authorities have sought to rein in the riskiest elements of less-regulated lending after a series of defaults, including a 4 billion yuan (411 million pounds) credit product backed by Evergrowing Bank in September, because of the danger such debts could pose to the health of the world's second-largest economy.

 And a government measure created in 2011 to capture shadow banking, total social financing (TSF), shows some success, with shadow banking contracting in the second half of 2014 to roughly 21.9 trillion yuan ($3.5 trillion), according to a Reuters' analysis of central bank data.